Florianne Jourde

 Florianne Jourde (born November 5, 2004) is a Canadian professional soccer player who plays as a midfielder for French Première Ligue club Paris Saint-Germain and the Canada national team.

 Early life

 Jourde began playing youth soccer at age three with CS Boucaniers Montréal.
 She later played with CS Monteuil, before joining the PEF Québec program.
-In May 2023, she won a CF Montreal Academy scholarship bursury.
+In May 2023, she won a CF Montreal Academy scholarship bursary.

 College career

 In 2023, Jourde began attending the University of Southern California, where she played for the women's soccer team.
 In 2024, she was named to the Big Ten All-Academic Team.
 After two seasons, she departed USC, giving up her remaining two years of college eligibility, in order to turn professional.

 Club career

 In 2021, Jourde played with CS Monteuil in the Première ligue de soccer du Québec (later renamed Ligue1 Québec).
 In 2022, she played with PEF Québec.
 In 2023, she played with AS Laval (formerly CS Monteuil), scoring five goals in eight matches, although she missed part of the season, due to a call-up to the Canada U20 team.

 In July 2025, Jourde signed with French Première Ligue club Paris Saint-Germain through June 2028.
 On September 6, 2025, she made her debut in a league match against Lens.
 On September 20, 2025, she scored her first goal in a 5-2 victory over Nantes.